skiptools/skip-integ-demo/README.md

 It is meant as a showcase of how bridging is generated and used, both at build time and runtime.

+> [!WARNING]
+> These internal details about how bridging is generated is subject to change, so you should not rely on any specific signatures, either on the Swift/C side or on the Kotlin/Java side.

 ## Examples

 ### Function